 Best Time to Visit Miami, FL

-Glitz, glam, and a whole lotta beach await visitors to Miami.
-A vacay playground for everyone from A-list celebs to toddler-toting families, Miami is the place to be if you're hoping for sun, sand, surf, and excitement.
+Glitz, glam, and a whole lotta beaches await visitors to Miami.
+A vacay playground for everyone, from A-list celebs to toddler-toting families, Miami is the place to be if you're hoping for sun, sand, surf, excitement, or just relaxing at a beach resort.

-You'll find festivals galore, exceptional food from every culture, and shopping to rival any other American (or European) metropolis.
-As long as you time your trip well, you're guaranteed to have an incredible holiday in this South Florida gem.
+During this popular time to travel to Miami, you'll find festivals galore, exceptional food from every culture, and shopping to rival any other American (or European) metropolis.
+As long as you time your trip well, you're guaranteed to have an incredible holiday filled with sightseeing and enough beach lounging to eliminate all stress in this South Florida gem.

-Miami is uber-sunny, with an average of 249 days packed with UV rays each year.
+Miami is uber sunny, with an average of 249 days packed with UV rays each year.
 That said, some of these days are so hot and humid, you'll wish you were anywhere but here.
 There's also that little thing called hurricane season, which we're pretty sure you're going to want to avoid.
+That means June through October are out.

 With that in mind, the best time to travel to Miami is between mid-February and the end of May, not surprisingly, this is pretty much the best time to visit Florida.